-3.38.3 Overtime
+3.35.2 Overtime

-When overtime is required to be performed, the appointed contractors shall inform the Main contractor of such action.
+.
 The Main contractor shall inform the Eskom project manager of such function and provide proof of exemption from the Department of Employment and labour.
-Contractors shall be aware of the effects of human fatigue and regulate overtime accordingly.
+The main contractor shall be aware of the effects of human fatigue and regulate overtime accordingly.
 The baseline risk assessment must be reviewed to include the management of overtime work.

-3.39 OMISSIONS FROM SAFETY AND HEALTH REQUIREMENTS SPECIFICATION
+3.36 OMISSIONS FROM SAFETY AND HEALTH REQUIREMENTS SPECIFICATION